China to order developers to disclose commercial paper debt every month - sources

 Property developers, however, have increasingly used commercial paper to raise funds.

-The regulators push for greater oversight comes amid rising late payments for these papers by firms including like China Evergrande Group (3333.HK), the most indebted developer with $88 billion in borrowings, China Fortune Land (600340.SS) and Sichuan Languang Development (600466.SS).
+The regulators push for greater oversight comes amid rising late payments for these papers by firms including like China Evergrande Group, the most indebted developer with $88 billion in borrowings, China Fortune Land and Sichuan Languang Development.

 It also comes as Beijing looks to tackle unbridled borrowing by developers outside the usual financing channels like bank loans and bond issuance to curb financial risk.